Zpacks Duplex Lite: My honest real life review after 6 months

 Zpacks Duplex Lite Review: At a glance

 The tent is 100% waterproof, though also fairly delicate.
-The available space is limited – it’s more of a spacious one-person tent with an emergency option for a second person.
-For two people it’s too small for long-term use.
+Space-wise it is limited – it’s more of a spacious one-person tent with an emergency option for a second person.
+For two people I would consider it too small for long-term use.
 The Duplex Lite can be bought directly via Zpacks.
 Not a problem for people living in the U.S. of course.
 But the rest of the world has to import the tent, which makes it relatively expensive.

 Technical specs of the Zpacks Duplex Lite: